 The Conservatory also hosts various kid-friendly events such as gingerbread house building, cookie decorating, carol performances by local choirs, science demonstrations, and more throughout the month of December.

 Wildlights at the Columbus Zoo

 Can you imagine what one million twinkling lights would look like?
 How about three million?
 Families can get wild in winter with Columbus Zoo and Aquarium‘s Wildlights!
 It is one of the most popular Christmas events in Columbus, Ohio.

 A nighttime spectacular filled with three million Christmas lights, the zoo illuminates everything that stands still using energy-saving LED lights.
-Reindeer, a diving Santa Claus at the Discovery Reef area of the aquarium, and two light shows will have your wee one’s eyes all aglow.
+Rudolph, Santa, and several animated light shows will have your wee one’s eyes all aglow.

 Jingle Bell Run/Walk

 Dress up in as much Christmas garb as you can, tie on a few jingle bells, and help support a great cause while feeling healthier about yourself and your family.
-Every year, the Jingle Bell Run/Walk begins at Hyatt Regency Columbus and helps support a great cause, The Arthritis Foundation.
+Every year, the Jingle Bell Run/Walk at Genoa Park helps support a great cause, The Arthritis Foundation.

-Ohio Village in Columbus turns into an eighteenth century town filled with shows, activities, and crafts geared toward families and kids of all ages.
-From Christmas Carol Puppets in the School House to a visit with St. Nicholas in the Church, Dickens of a Christmas has treated families to holiday traditions in a festive setting.
+Ohio Village turns into an eighteenth-century town filled with shows, activities, and crafts geared toward families and kids of all ages for the holiday season.
+From Christmas Carol Puppets in the School House to a visit with St. Nicholas in the Church, Dickens of a Christmas treats families to fun holiday traditions in a festive setting.

 Pin this to bookmark all the holiday fun; we update it yearly: